gabrielbazan/fast-cookie/README.md

 cookiecutter https://github.com/gabrielbazan/fastapi_template_project.git
 ```

-You'll be prompted to enter a few project config values, and then you're set.
+You'll be prompted to enter a few project config values.

 ## How do I run my new project?